shinyquagsire23/OpenJKDF2/BUILDING.md

 <details>
   <summary>64-bit Linux/SDL2</summary>

-64-bit Linux supports both x86_64 and ARM64 targets, and has been tested on Intel, NVIDIA and V3D (Raspberry Pi 4) graphics cards.
+64-bit Linux supports both x86_64 and ARM64 targets, and has been tested on Intel, NVIDIA and V3D (Raspberry Pi 4) graphics cards. **GCC <11.1 is currently not supported due to crashes, use clang instead.**

 ```
+export CC=clang
+export CXX=clang++

 mkdir -p build
 cd build